bsovs/Fall2024-Internships/README.md

  2. Edit README.md
  3. Open a pull request!

+Shoutout to bsovs and pittcsc for developing the initial framework and list.
+It appears that bsovs fall 2022 internship list isn't being updated (for now) but if it does, I will stop updating this one and let them take care of it.

 ---

 📈 For tips on the internship process check out the [Zero to Offer program here](https://www.pittcs.wiki/zero-to-offer).  📈